 If you look at the front of your Discover card, you should see “Discover” with an orange dot for the “o.”
 Each network has a logo, so it’s easy to tell them apart.
 And while Discover cards are generally fine to use anywhere in the U.S., you might have trouble in certain countries abroad.
 So it’s probably best to have a backup Visa or Mastercard.

-American Express isn’t a Visa or a Mastercard.
-It’s a separate company.
+American Express isn't a Visa or a Mastercard.
 American Express, Visa and Mastercard are three of the four major card networks, the other being Discover.
-A credit card never has two networks, so you’ll never see an American Express Visa card or an American Express Mastercard.
+All four act as card networks, dictating where credit cards can be used and sharing responsibility for processing transactions, but American Express along with Discover also extend credit and issue cards directly to consumers.
+A credit card never has two networks, so you'll never see an American Express Visa card or an American Express Mastercard.
 Furthermore, lots of the credit cards on the Amex network are actually issued by American Express itself.
 The rest come from the likes of Bank of America, USAA, Citibank and BBVA Compass.
-Visa and Mastercard, on the other hand, don’t issue any of the cards on their networks or any of the others.… read full answer
+Visa and Mastercard, on the other hand, don't issue any of the cards on their networks or any of the others.… read full answer

 For a bit of background, card networks control where cards can be used and help process transactions.
 They also determine the fees merchants must pay when a consumer uses a card with their logo on it.
 And they provide cardholders with additional benefits like travel insurance and purchase protection.
 American Express is quite different from Visa and Mastercard, though.